Placebo button

+This modern wall thermostat might or might not actually control the temperature in an office environment.

-A placebo button is a push-button or other control that appears to have functionality but has no physical effect when pressed.
+A placebo button is a push-button or other control that appears to have functionality but has no effect when pressed.
 Such buttons can appear to work, by lighting up or otherwise reacting, which rewards the user by giving them an illusion of control.
 They are commonly placed in situations where it would have once been useful to have such a button but the system now operates automatically, such as a manual thermostat in a temperature-regulated office.
 Were the control removed entirely, some users would feel frustrated at the awareness they were not in control.

 Office thermostats

 It has been reported that the temperature set point adjustment on thermostats in many office buildings in the United States is non-functional, installed to give tenants' employees a similar illusion of control.
 In some cases, they act as input devices to a central control computer; in others, they serve no purpose other than to keep employees contented.

 A common implementation in buildings with an HVAC central control computer is to allow the thermostats to provide a graded level of control.
 Temperatures in such a system are governed by the central controller's settings, which are typically set by the building maintenance staff or HVAC engineers.
 The individual thermostats in various offices provide the controller with a temperature reading of the zone (provided the thermocouples are not installed as inline duct sensors), but also serve as modifiers for the central controller's set point.
 While the thermostat may include settings from, for example, 60 to 90 F, the actual effect of the thermostat is to apply "pressure" to the central controller's set point.

 Thus, if the controller's setting is 72 F, setting the thermostat to its maximum warm or cool settings will deflect the output temperature, generally by only a few degrees Fahrenheit (about two degrees Celsius) at most.
 So, although the thermostat can be set to its lowest marking of 60 F, in reality, it may change the HVAC system's output temperature only to 70 F. In this case, the thermostat has a "swing" of 2 °C (4 °F): it can alter the produced temperature from the main controller's set point by a maximum of 1 °C (2 °F) in either direction.
 Consequently, while not purely a placebo, the thermostat in this setup does not provide the level of control that is expected, but the combination of the lower setting number and the feeling of a slight change in temperature can induce the office occupants to believe that the temperature was significantly decreased.